treylorswift/itk-signup/README.md

 There is a live version deployed to Heroku currently at https://itk-signup.herokuapp.com

 ### Deploying to Heroku
-Out of the box this repo can be deployed to Heroku so long as the following Heroku config variables are defined:
+Out of the box this repo is ready to be deployed to Heroku so long as the following Heroku config variables are defined:
 - DATABASE_URL - a url for a Postgresql database
 - SESSION_SECRET - a random string used to encrypt session cookies
 - CONSUMER_KEY - the Twitter App API keys (obtainable at https://developer.twitter.com/apps)
 - CONSUMER_SECRET - part of the above mentioned Twitter API key
 - GMAIL_USER - username for the gmail account that will be used to send notification emails
 - GMAIL_PW - password for the above account

+### Running / Testing Locally
+You'll need to set g_localDevServer to true at the top of index.ts.
+You'll need a Postgresql database running on the default port.
+You will need to place Twitter App API keys in app_auth.json, and Twitter user API keys in user_app.json.
+You will also need to place a GMail login and password in gmail_auth.json.